OpenShift authentication with IPA

 Creating Secrets and ConfigMaps

-object we are creating requires a Secret
+The OAuth object we are creating requires a Secret for the LDAP

 service account password.

-This secret must be in the openshift-config
+This secret must be in the openshift-config Project, but can be

 named anything so long as that name is used in the later OAuth